REBEL Cast

 Consult peds surgery on all of these patients as progression to nec fast, while uncommon, is devastating

-If the patient appears toxic or has systemic symptoms, the simply omphalitis has progressed and aggressive treatment including surge
+If the patient appears toxic or has systemic symptoms, the simply omphalitis has progressed and aggressive treatment including surgery is l

 REBEL Core Cast 129.0 – Gastric Lavage